team-work-tools/team-work-telegram-bot/docs/configuration/roles-and-responsibilities.md

 ##### Task activity

-- Make frontend
+- Work on the Mini App frontend
-- Make backend
+- Integrate with the Mini App backend
+- Integrate with the Bot
-- Make integration with Telegram API
+- Integrate with Telegram API

 ##### Responsible people